fivexl/lprobe/README.md

 ```

 ### Add to a container image
-You can bundle the statically compiled lprobe in your container image.
+You can bundle the statically compiled LProbe in your container image.
 Choose a binary release and download it in your Dockerfile:
 ```
 ARG LPROBE_VERSION=v0.0.5
 ARG TARGETPLATFORM